akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+## Day 197: Wednesday September 15, 2021

+**Pomodoros Completed**: 4

+**Progress**:
+- [x] LS Study Session
+  - [x] Reformat notes

+**My Feelings**: Another study session early this morning.
+This one brought a lot of clarity and I'm feeling more confident in my answers and assessment readiness.
+I have a clear path forward and know the steps I need to take to get there.

 ## Day 196: Tuesday September 14, 2021

 **Pomodoros Completed**: 9